 Introduction

 The provision of long-term care (LTC) for the elderly is a major challenge for developed welfare states, and it is highly affected by increasing longevity and the ageing of the baby boom generation [1].
 The rising number of elderly people in need of LTC increases the financial pressure on LTC systems [2].
 At the same time, demands for better access and higher-quality services are growing [3].
-To cope with these pressures, many countries have started to reform their LTC systems, often by adopting marketization, economization, and corporatization measures.
+To cope with these pressures, many countries have started to reform their LTC systems, e.g. by changing eligibility criteria or altering the financing of LTC.
 These measures altered the scope and functioning of many established LTC systems [4,5].
 As a consequence, it has become increasingly difficult to describe and categorize existing long-term care systems, which however is essential to analyze their effects with respect to coverage, access, social security, quality, and other factors.

-This paper aims to provide a new and updated LTC typology that takes into account recent LTC reforms.
+This paper aims to provide a new and updated LTC typology that considers recent LTC reforms.
 This typology makes two methodological advancements compared to existing ones.
 Earlier typologies use either quantitative data [6,7] or standardized information on institutional and regulatory aspects of LTC systems [8,9].
 We integrate both approaches by analyzing quantitative data on supply, public-private mix, and performance as well as institutional information on the accessibility of systems.
 Second, unlike most LTC typologies that select only one cluster analysis to categorize countries [6,7,9], for our LTC typology we calculate several cluster analyses to account for the internal consistency of clusters.
 This method, which has already been used to classify healthcare systems [10], has so far not been applied in LTC typologies.

 We first describe dimensions and indicators of earlier LTC typologies and summarize their results.
 Then we explain the indicators and sample composition of our study.
-In the results section, we provide a detailed method-driven cluster solution.
+In the results section, we provide a detailed method-driven cluster solution comprising nine clusters.
 On this basis, we develop a condensed content-based clustering solution with six distinct system types.
 In the discussion we compare the clusters we found with clusters in earlier typologies, and in the conclusion, we discuss our results in light of further usage.

 Long-term care classifications